Quantum Spacetime Phenomenology: Introduction and Preliminaries

-Let me here use this cosmic-ray context also as an opportunity to discuss explicitly a first example of the type of ''amplifier" which is inevitably needed in quantum-gravity phenomenology.
-It is easy to figure out~\cite{polonpap,gactp} that the large ordinary-physics number that acts as amplifier of the Planck-scale effect in this case is provided by the ratio between a ultra-high-energy cosmic-ray proton ultra-high energy, which can be of order $10^{20}eV$, and the mass (rest energy) of the proton.
-In this case the amplification is not achieved by gaining sensitivity to the collective result of many minute effects (this is the case of other quantum-gravity-phenomenology proposals), but rather by finding a context in which a single new-physics effect is strongly amplified.
-The same Planck-scale threshold analysis of the process $p+\gamma \rightarrow p+\pi$ for protons of laboratory-accessible energies of, say, $1TeV$ produces a completely negligible Planck-scale correction (since the ratio of energy versus mass for a $1TeV$ proton is ''only" of order $10^3$).
+Let me here use this cosmic-ray context also as an opportunity to discuss explicitly a first example of the type of ''amplifier'' which is inevitably needed in quantum-gravity phenomenology.
+It is easy to figure out~\cite{polonpap,gactp} that the large ordinary-physics number that acts as amplifier of the Planck-scale effect in this case is provided by the ratio between a cosmic-ray proton ultra-high energy, which can be of order $10^{20}$~eV, and the mass (rest energy) of the proton.
+This is clearly shown by the comparison I made between an estimate of Planck-scale corrections of order $E^4 / (\epsilon E^2_{p})$ and an estimate of the uncorrected result of order $m^2/\epsilon$.
+Evidently $E/m$ is the amplifier of the Planck-scale corrections, which also implies that these Planck-scale modifications of the photopion-production threshold formula go very quickly from being significant to being completely negligible, as the proton energy is decreased.
+A cosmic-ray proton with energy $E$ of the order of $10^{20}$~eV is so highly boosted that $E/m_p \sim 10^{11}$, and this leads to $E^4 / (\epsilon E^2_{p}) \sim m^2/\epsilon$ in my estimates, but at accelerator-accessible proton energies (and proton boosts with respect to its rest frame) the correction is completely negligible.
+According to traditional quantum-gravity arguments, which focus only on the role played by the ratio $E/E_p$, one should assume that this analysis could be successful only when $E/E_p \sim 1$; clearly instead this analysis is successful already at energies of order $10^{20}$~eV (i.e., some 8 orders of magnitude below the Planck scale).
+And this is not surprising since the relevant Planck-scale effect is an effect of Lorentz symmetry violation, so that of course large boosts (i.e., in this context, large values of $E/m_p$) can act as powerful amplifiers of the effect, even when the energies are not Planckian.